dsdanielpark/Gemini-API/README.md

 }

 GeminiClient = Gemini(cookies=cookies)

+# GeminiClient = Gemini(cookie_fp="folder/cookie_file.json") # Or use cookie file path
 # GeminiClient = Gemini(auto_cookies=True) # Or use auto_cookies paprameter
 ```
 Can update cookies automatically using [broser_cookie3](https://github.com/borisbabic/browser_cookie3).
 Cookie values can be changed frequently, thus it is recommended to automatically update.
-For the first attempt, manually download the cookies to test the functionality
+For the first attempt, manually download the cookies to test the functionality.

 *Before proceeding, ensure that the GeminiClient object is defined without any errors.*
 <br>